-In this sewing tutorial, I will show you how to use a very simple but very handy tool called a bias tape maker.
+In this sewing tutorial, I will show you how to use a bias tape maker – a very simple but very handy tool.
 Do you use this precision tool that folds fabric into perfect halves automatically?

 While sewing my Easter table runner I decided to embellish it with fabric strips between my applique pieces.
 And the question was – how to make these strips so there are no visible raw edges and there is no difference between them in size – they should be exactly the same, right?

-To do it manually is quite a tedious work but I didn’t want to spend hours just to make some trims for my table runner.
+To do it manually is quite tedious work but I didn’t want to spend hours just making some trims for my table runner.
 So I used this gadget called a bias tape maker.